NBA Rumors: Russell Westbrook Reveals His Reaction After Learning Paul George Demanded A Trade From Thunder

 Though they are no longer teammates, both Russell Westbrook and Paul George are currently on NBA teams that have a legitimate chance of contending for the NBA championship title in the 2019-20 NBA season.
 While George is now representing his hometown team with Kawhi Leonard, Westbrook reunited with former Thunder teammate James Harden on the Houston Rockets.

 When the Paul George-to-Clippers deal became official, Rockets General Manager Daryl Morey revealed that they immediately made a call to the Thunder and inquired about Russell Westbrook’s availability via trade.
-After a series of talks, the Rockets succeeded to acquire Westbrook from the Thunder for a trade package including Chris Paul and future draft picks.
+After a series of talks, the Rockets succeeded in acquiring Westbrook from the Thunder for a trade package including Chris Paul and future draft picks.

 “Once Paul went to the Clippers, I reached out to Oklahoma City and they said they were open to talk,” Morey said.
 “So we talked.”

 The Rockets’ decision to trade for Russell Westbrook has earned mixed reactions from their fans all around the world.
-Though they managed to replace the 34-year-old Chris Paul with a younger and MVP caliber point guard, some people aren’t convinced that Westbrook and James Harden can coexist in Houston.
-Westbrook and Harden are aware that they will be needing to make certain adjustments with their game now that they are playing together in one team, but both of them are confident that they could immediately build good chemistry.
+Though they managed to replace the 34-year-old Chris Paul with a younger and MVP-caliber point guard, some people aren’t convinced that Westbrook and James Harden can coexist in Houston.
+Westbrook and Harden are aware that they will be needing to make certain adjustments with their game now that they are playing together on one team, but both of them are confident that they could immediately build good chemistry.
 Westbrook believes that his tandem with Harden would be “scary,” not for the Rockets, but for other NBA teams in the league.